smartdevicelink/sdl_evolution/proposals/nnnn-mobile-dynamic-menu-cell-updating.md

 ## Alternatives considered

 1. Leave it the way it is.
 The naïve approach is very easy, but requires far too many RPCs to be sent for simple tasks.
-2. Allow sub-cells to remain if the top-level cell is being moved out-of-order.
-This would require the top-level menu to run in an O(n^2) algorithm to determine if the sub-cells can remain while the top-level cell moves.